bdcuongvn83/product-app-react-nestjs/README.md

 ### 3. Folder Product: relating product management, add new/modify/delete product. (screens for Admin)
 ### 4. Folder Users: relating screen products, modal popup (screens for users: home page, select product to add cart bag, cart bag screen)

+Author: [DUC CUONG BUI] Project: [school manage aspnetcore] GitHub Repository: [Repository URL] License: GPL License

+GPL-3.0 License

+Copyright (C) [2025] [DUC CUONG BUI]

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.